dart-lang/site-www/src/tools/pub/cmd/pub-upgrade.md

 ### `--tighten`

-Updates the lower bounds of dependencies in `pubspec.yaml` to match the current version, and returns a list of the changed constraints.
+Updates the lower bounds of dependencies in `pubspec.yaml` to match the resolved versions, and returns a list of the changed constraints.
 Can be applied to [specific dependencies](#upgrading-specific-dependencies).